 Chanderdhar Sharma Guleri: Born on 7th July 1883 in Jaipur in a family of Pt.
 Shiv Kumar of Guler (Kangra district).
-He was a renowned writer, poet, critic and linguistic.
+He was a renowned writer, poet, critic, and linguistic.
 He has served as a professor in Banaras Hindu University.
 He was also an editor of ‘Kashni Nagri Pracharni Patrika’.
 His famous work is ‘Usne Kaha Tha’, ‘Sukhmaya Jeevan’ and ‘Buddha Ka Kanta’.

 Norah Richards: Norah Richards came to India with her husband Mr. Philip Richards in 1911 A.D.
-She was devoted lover of art and culture.
+She was a devoted lover of art and culture.
 In May 1925, she came to Kangra valley and settled in Andretta.
 She was conferred on the honorary degree of Doctor of Literature by the Punjab University.
-Her published works are Country Life, Sati, The Flower Maker, Magic Brooms, Drama in Education, The Village Play, Historical Playlets, Mother Earth, The Son Comes Home, Play Writing and Play Making and Biography of the Noted Scientist ‘S.S.
+Her published works are Country Life, Sati, The Flower Maker, Magic Brooms, Drama in Education, The Village Play, Historical Playlets, Mother Earth, The Son Comes Home, Play Writing, and Play Making, and Biography of the Noted Scientist ‘S.S.
 Bhatnagar’.
 Norah Richards died on 4th March 1971.
 She was also known as ‘the great grandmother of Punjabi theater’.

 Sardar Sobha Singh: Born on 29th November 1901 at Gurdaspur, Punjab in the house of S. Dewa Singh (Cavalry Officer Indian Army).
 He completed his course of Art & Craft at Industrial School, Amritsar.
-He joined Indian Army as draftsman in 1919.
+He joined the Indian Army as a draftsman in 1919.
 In 1923, he left service to become a freelancer and started his own studio of Art & Craft in Amritsar.
 He visited the Kangra valley, whose scenic beauty attracted him.
 He built his own house in Andretta (Palampur) and lived here permanently.
-Some of his world famous paintings are Sohni Mahiwal, Kangra Bride, Gaddi Belle and Portraits of Sikh Gurus.
+Some of his world-famous paintings are Sohni Mahiwal, Kangra Bride, Gaddi Belle, and Portraits of Sikh Gurus.
 In 1974, the Punjab Government on ‘Republic Day’ acclaimed him as the State artist.
 Sardar Sobha Singh, a great painter passed away in 1989 A.D.
 An art gallery by the name of ‘Sardar Sobha Singh’ is at Andretta.

 Shri Bhag Mal Sautha: Born on 23rd November 1899, in Jubbal (Shimla).
 He joined Indian National Congress in 1922 in its Baroda session and became secretary of Congress.
 By Profession, he was an Engineer.
 He was a founder member of ‘Himalayan Riyasti Praja Mandal’.
-He actively participated in the freedom movement of India and merger movement of Himalayan states.
+He actively participated in the freedom movement of India and the merger movement of Himalayan states.
 Just before the ‘Dhami’ firing tragedy, he was the first to be arrested by the police near ‘Ghanahatti’.

 Nicholas Roerich: Born on 9th October 1874 in St. Petersburg (Russia).
 He was born in Russia but stayed in India.
 He studied art, history and philosophy, law and archaeology, simultaneously got admission in the ‘Academy of Art in St. Petersburg University ’in the institute of Archeology and in the faculty of Law and studies all the subjects.
 He was so much fascinated by the beauty of Himalayas.
 He enriched various fields of philosophy and science but primarily he emerged as a perpetual painter.
-Roerich had painted seven thousand canvases on Himalayas.
-He spent last two decades of his life in Kullu valley.
+Roerich had painted seven thousand canvases on the Himalayas.
+He spent the last two decades of his life in Kullu valley.
 An art gallery by the name of ‘Nicholas Roerich’ is at Naggar (Kullu).
 He was a great man who assimilated the Himalayan Culture was called as ‘Maharishi’.
 He passed away on 13th December 1947.

-Famous works of Nicholas Roerich are Drops of Life, Banners of the East, Tibetans Strong Hold, Pearls of Striving, Signs of Maitreya, The Last Angel, Human Deeds, Doomed City, The City of the Serpent, Lurid Glare, Ominous Signs, Conflagrations, Saintly Ghosts, Buddha-the Giver, Command of Ridgen, Jyepo, Sri Krishna, Kalki Avtar, Saint Sergius and Sancta Protectrix.
+Famous works of Nicholas Roerich are Drops of Life, Banners of the East, Tibetans Strong Hold, Pearls of Striving, Signs of Maitreya, The Last Angel, Human Deeds, Doomed City, The City of the Serpent, Lurid Glare, Ominous Signs, Conflagrations, Saintly Ghosts, Buddha-the Giver, Command of Ridgen, Jyepo, Sri Krishna, Kalki Avtar, Saint Sergius, and Sancta Protectrix.

-Published works of Nicholas Roerich are Himalayas-the abode of Light, Altai Himalaya, Sambhala, Gates into the future, Heart of Asia, Fiery stronghold, Complete works, Flowers of Morya, Adamant, Beautiful Unity and Himavat.
+Published works of Nicholas Roerich are Himalayas-the the abode of Light, Altai Himalaya, Sambhala, Gates into the future, Heart of Asia, Fiery stronghold, Complete works, Flowers of Morya, Adamant, Beautiful Unity and Himavat.